Transitioning from InfoPath: A Comprehensive Guide to Modernization

 Microsoft 365 provides the tools.
 The outcome depends on how intentionally they’re applied.

-Final Thought
+Final Thoughts

 If your organization still relies on InfoPath, replacing it is inevitable.
+How you replace it determines whether you:

 Carry forward years of technical debt